DimosPagakis/DimosPagakis/README.md

 I never though of picking up coding until I was 19 years old but I have been in love ever since.

 I graduated from the Ionian University with a degree on the science of Information and Informatics with a grade of 8.17.

+I beat obesity and was able to drop a total of 50kg.

+I play basketball, visit the gym regularly and am always thinking of fun apps to create.